sermanet/imitation/README.md

 #### Project

-The general goal of this project is to give to robots the ability to learning to imitate humans without any supervision.
+The general goal of this project is to give to robots the ability to learning to imitate humans without any supervision.<br>
 We present the following papers as part of this larger goal.

 ### [1.
 Time-Contrastive Networks ](https://sermanet.github.io/tcn/)